ablyss74/My_Clear_Linux_Stuff/random_poems/readme.md

 <br><br>
 I modified it to be more user friendly:<br>
 &nbsp;&nbsp;Changing the fortune.dat data file to poems.txt which makes it easier to edit with a GUI app,<br>
-&nbsp;&nbsp;Also changed the data separator from I think a hashtag, to a percent sign.
-I found this better for my poems.<br>
+&nbsp;&nbsp;Also changed the data separator to use a percent sign.<br>
-&nbsp;&nbsp;Maybe a hashtag works better for you.<br>
-&nbsp;&nbsp;Also changed path location to a current working path which is also easier to work with.<br>
+&nbsp;&nbsp;Also changed path location to a current working path.<br>

 <br><br>
 To compile just enter the directory and type `gcc ./poems.c -o poems`